SHA-yann/Secured-Session-Tracker/README.md

 ## Feature User Management
 - using TDD
-- UserServiceTest checks the creation of a user
+- UserServiceTest tests the creation of a user